1940s Plus Size Repro Dress at Unique-Vintage.com

 Formal dresses with a long panel of sparkling beads would be suitable, but never a full gown of all beads and sequins.

 Coats: Choose a long coat over shorter styles.
 Absolutely no double breasted suits should be worn.
-An open coat with thin lapels adds length with slim lines.
+An open coat with thin lapels adds length with slim lines over spring dresses.

 Jewelry: Chunky beads and heavy metals in an assortment of bold and contrasting colors are not only fun but flattering.
 They provide interest to your otherwise simple dress.
 Avoid small or dainty jewelry.